isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 ### Learning curves

 The mighty `scikit-learn` library[^sklearn-critique] provides various utilities for evaluating model calibration and performance.
 As a starting point, one can look at the documentation for [Model Selection](https://scikit-learn.org/stable/api/sklearn.model_selection.html).
-In what follows, we'll adopt the point of view who doesn't want to kknow about Analysis, Approimxation Theory, and especially about old French math textbooks.
-The question to answer is: *...to be continued*
+In what follows, we'll adopt the point of view of someone who doesn't want to know about Analysis, Approximation Theory, and especially about old French math textbooks.
+The question to answer is:

 <hr>